Five steps for connecting a custom domain to your Nation

 Learn how to configure your name servers if your domain is registered with 1&1, GoDaddy, NameCheap, or Rackspace.
 If you don't see text boxes for inserting six, there is usually an option to add additional name servers.

-When the nameservers are set correctly, the records in the 'current value' column will match those in the 'required value' column.
+When the nameservers are set correctly, the records in the 'current value' column (pictured above) will match those in the 'required value' column.

 2. Confirm your Email Provider in the dropdown menu.
 If you are already using email with your domain, it is extremely important to make sure the correct email provider is selected on this page.